 5. Verify that the review was based on information in, but not limited to, the corrective action program.
 The review should address the following:

-individuals whose actual hours worked during the review period exceeded an average of 54 hours per week in any shift cycle while their work hours were subject to the nonoutage day-off requirements
+individuals whose actual hours worked during the review period exceeded an average of 54 hours per week in any shift cycle while their work hours were subject to the nonoutage day-off requirements or in any averaging period of up to 6 weeks, using the same averaging period durations that the licensee uses to control the individuals’ work hours, while the individuals’ work hours are subject to the requirements of 26.205(d)(7).

 individuals who were granted more than one waiver during the review period